 A Superb Selection of Main Courses

-Before our meal arrived, I had a Wedge Salad, one of my favorites.
-The crispy iceberg lettuce was dusted with diced tomatoes, crispy bacon and blue cheese crumbles, and smothered with a fabulous house-made Peppercorn Ranch dressing.
-It was epic!
+Before our meal arrived, I tried Bricks & Barrel’s Wedge Salad, one of my favorites.
+The crispy, chilled iceberg lettuce was dusted with diced tomatoes, crispy bacon, and blue cheese crumbles.
+Then the tasty salad was smothered with a fabulous house-made Peppercorn Ranch dressing.

-I was too full to indulge in dessert; but my friends shared one and had coffee.
-All of Bricks & Barrell’s desserts sounded wonderful, and I really missed out.
+I was too full to indulge in dessert, but my friends shared a slice of cake and coffee.
+All of Bricks & Barrell’s desserts sounded wonderful, I really missed out.

-I thoroughly enjoyed my dining experience at Bricks & Barrels.
-The only downfall for me, was sitting in the middle of an open room; sound carried badly and I felt a bit out of sorts.
-With the elegant look of the furnishings and foodie inspired/priced menu, I would prefer a more intimate setting.
-Have you dined at Bricks & Barrells yet?
+My dining experience at Bricks & Barrels was thoroughly enjoyable.
+The only downfall for me was sitting in the middle of an open room; sound carried badly and I felt a bit out of sorts.
+With the elegant look of the furnishings and foodie inspired/priced menu, I would have preferred a more intimate setting.

 Check out our other West Virginia restaurant reviews: